ChristinaMattern/Dinr/README.md

 # Dinr

 Dinr is a mobile application for Android devices.
-The purpose of the application is to enocurage social interaction on campus and inform students about the dining options available at The College of Saint Rose.
+The purpose of the application is to encourage social interaction on campus and inform students about the dining options available at The College of Saint Rose.

 ## To use: